Electron Model on Truchet Tiling: Extended-to-Localized Transitions, Mobility Edge, and Asymmetric Spectrum

+Interestingly, unlike the vHs at the band edge of the AT lattice, the zero-energy vHs in the random Truchet tiling is protected by the chiral symmetry restored as $\alpha\to1$.
+Note that this chiral symmetry stems from the bipartiteness of the graph formed solely by diagonal links and appears in both the AT lattice and the random Truchet tiling.
+However, while the AT lattice reduces to multiple decoupled one-dimensional chains, the random Truchet tiling develops many disconnected diagonal-link graphs that individually possess features such as loop-induced symmetry within a sublattice or sublattice imbalance, thereby hosting a macroscopically large number of symmetry-protected zero-energy states\cite{suros2008study,lieb1989two,vidal1998aharonov,kremer2020square,supplementTruchet1}.

-We emphasize that, beyond a certain threshold of disorder in random Truchet tilings, the resulting asymmetry in both the van Hove singularity and DoS, reminiscent of that observed in face-centered cubic lattices\cite{cohen2016fundamentals,loly1972density}, can lead to notable consequences in the presence of electron correlations.
+We emphasize that, beyond a certain threshold of disorder in random Truchet tilings, the resulting asymmetry in both the vHs and DoS, reminiscent of that observed in face-centered cubic lattices\cite{cohen2016fundamentals,loly1972density}, can lead to notable consequences in the presence of electron correlations.
 This kind of asymmetry can stabilize ferromagnetism by suppressing Fermi surface nesting and inhibiting antiferromagnetic ordering, both of which generically rely on a symmetric band structure and well-nested Fermi surfaces\cite{fernando1997stoner,stoeffler1991strong,kanamori2001general}.
-Moreover, the asymmetric van Hove singularity near the Fermi level significantly enhances the DoS at the Fermi energy, $\rho(E_F)$, thereby reducing the critical interaction strength required for ferromagnetic instability according to the Stoner criterion, $U\rho(E_F)>1$, where $U$ is the interaction strength\cite{fernando1997stoner}.
+Moreover, the asymmetric vHs near the Fermi level significantly enhances the DoS at the Fermi energy, $\rho(E_F)$, thereby reducing the critical interaction strength required for ferromagnetic instability according to the Stoner criterion, $U\rho(E_F)>1$, where $U$ is the interaction strength\cite{fernando1997stoner}.
 As a result, the system becomes more susceptible to ferromagnetic ordering.

 \textit{\tcb{Wave localization and mobility edge---}} Now let us explore the localization characteristics of electron wavefunctions.
 To identify the degree of localization of the wavefunction, we adopt the inverse participation ratio (IPR).
 The IPR of the eigenstate $\ket{\psi_n}$ is given by $\mathrm{IPR}_n=\sum_i \vert \psi_n(i)\vert ^4$, where $\psi_n(i)$ is the normalized wavefunction of $n$-th eigenstate at site $i$\cite{wegner1980inverse}.
 For uniformly extended states, IPR$\sim N^{-1}$ for large system size $N=L^2$ in two-dimensional systems, while IPR of the localized states is almost independent of the entire system size\cite{wegner1980inverse}.
 Generally, IPR$_n\sim L^{-D_n}$, where $D_n$ is the fractal dimension\cite{fyodorov1993level,jagannathan2021fibonacci}.
 In two-dimensional system, $D_n=0$ (2) for localized (extended) states.
 When $0<D_n<2$, the state is called critical, neither fully extended nor exponentially localized\cite{jeon2023localization,bauer1990correlation,jagannathan2021fibonacci}.